 St. Mary's Hospital’s Same Day Surgery Department allows you to have an operation or procedure in a comfortable, safe outpatient setting and go home the same day.Preparation for surgeryFor your safety, it is essential that you read and follow the instructions given to you by your physician and the hospital.
 Before you arrive for surgery, you must have informed your surgeon and anesthesiologist of any medications you have been taking, any allergies you have, or if you have a history of any of the following conditions:

 Pre-TestingPlan to spend about two hours at the hospital on the day of your visit.
 You will be called by our surgery department and scheduled for pre-admission laboratory and x-ray testing.
-These tests must be completed between one and seven days before the date of your surgery.Instructions for Pre-testing:When a surgery staff member calls, he or she will give you specific instructions for your tests.
+These tests must be completed between one and seven days before the date of your surgery.Instructions for Pre-testing:When your surgeon's office calls, he or she will give you specific instructions for your tests.
 Instructions may vary according to your medical history, the type of surgery you are having and your doctor’s special orders.Bring with you:

 The purpose of the pre-admission visit is to provide your surgeon and the anesthesiologist with all necessary information for a complete medical evaluation.
 Every effort will be made to see that your visit is completed as quickly as possible.The Night Before Surgery